4 Key DevOps Metrics for Improved Efficiency and Performance

 A crucial factor in arriving at a shorter lead time is improving the collaboration between the testing and development teams to improve quality assurance.
 This helps the manager to gain a better understanding of the DevOps cycle time.

-• Automated testing can eliminate the duplicate effort and trivial changes that eat up the developer's time.
+1. Automated testing can eliminate duplicate efforts and trivial changes that eat up the developer's time.

 Change Failure Rate from DORA Metrics dashboard - Hatica

-How Change Failure Rate impacts the development process:
+How Does Change Failure Rate Impact the Development Process?

-Change failure rate metrics tracks the time spent on remedying problems instead of developing new projects.
-This helps managers understand where their teams are spending their efforts and helps to align teams and processes towards spending more time in writing new code rather than dealing with errors and rework.
+Change failure rate metrics track the time spent on remedying problems instead of developing new projects.
+This helps managers understand where their teams are spending their efforts and helps to align teams and processes towards spending more time writing new code rather than dealing with errors and rework.

 Dividing the number of deployment failures by the total number of deployments gives the CFR.
 Teams should ensure that changes failures rates are at a minimum.
 But this also does not mean spending too much time building and testing each module, as it could impact the delivery time.